Reblexis/german-teacher/readme.md

 Each word if of a certain type.
 The type of word is determined by the way that the word is used in a sentence.
-The following types are supported so far:
+The following types are supported so far (green):
 ```diff
 + noun
 - verb